 The cost savings compared with using a helicopter are also immense.

-In 2020 we recently shot aerial footage for two episodes of Channel 5's "This Week on The Farm" produced by Daisybeck Studios
+In 2020 I recently shot aerial footage for two episodes of Channel 5's "This Week on The Farm" produced by Daisybeck Studios